-- 9.1 The Growth Board are asked to: - Agree the contents of the report and the draft Investment Strategy attached at Appendix A. - Agree the areas identified for further development to complete the Hertfordshire Investment Strategy and next steps as set out in section 6, with updates on progress to be presented to the January and March 2022 Growth Board meetings.
+- 9.1 The Board are asked to: - Agree the contents of the report and the draft Investment Strategy attached at Appendix A. - Agree the areas identified for further development to complete the Hertfordshire Investment Strategy and next steps as set out in section 7 with updates on progress to March and May 2022 HGB meetings.